80-Year-Old Hoarder Found Dead, Eaten By Dog

 An elderly Detroit hoarder found dead in her home was reportedly partially eaten by rats and her pet dog before her body was discovered by her cousin.

-Linda Kajma, was worried when she hadn’t heard from her cousin, Sally Honeycheck, so she decided to check up on her.
+Linda Kajma was worried when she hadn’t heard from her cousin, Sally Honeycheck, so she decided to check up on her.
 What she discovered was a house of filth and squalor — and her cousin’s partially eaten body.

 The Detroit Free Press reported that Kajma made the discovery Thanksgiving weekend in 2018 after Honeycheck didn’t pick up her phone.
 Kajma called the police the following Monday, and they went to the house to investigate.
 No one answered the door and Honeycheck’s pet Rottweiler was not barking.